aarnt/gorgzorg/README.md

 ## GorgZorg is a simple CLI network file transfer tool

-Do you need to copy files or folders between Unix machines but don't want to create shares?
+Do you need to copy files or folders between Unix machines but don't want to create shares/memorize complex syntax?

-So, this is the tool you have been waiting for.
+So, this is the tool you've been looking for.

 ### What you need to compile GorgZorg

 * QMake or CMake
-* Qt5 toolkit
+* Qt6/Qt5 toolkit

 ### How to compile GorgZorg using QMake
 ```
 $git clone https://github.com/aarnt/gorgzorg
 $cd gorgzorg
-$qmake-qt5
+$qmake-qt6 (or qmake-qt5)
 $make
 ```